doriantaylor/rb-intertwingler/README.md

 This principle can be extended to resources which can be modeled as _functions_ of other resources, for example the HTML that corresponds to a Markdown document, or a cropped and/or resized image.
-Modeling these transformations shrinks the footprint of original content to be managed.
+Explicitly modeling these as transformations shrinks the footprint of original content to be managed.

 Finally, for content to be reusable it must be finely _addressable_, with durable addresses at both the document and _sub_-document level.